myscale/ChatData/README.md

 And for overall table schema, please refer to [table creation section in docs/self-query.md](docs/self-query.md#table-creation).

-If you want to use this database with `langchain.chains.sql_database.base.SQLDatabaseChain` or `langchain.retrievers.SQLDatabaseRetriever`, please follow guides [on myscale.com](https://blog.myscale.cloud/2023/07/17/teach-your-llm-vector-sql/#create-the-sqldatabasechain)
+If you want to use this database with `langchain.chains.sql_database.base.SQLDatabaseChain` or `langchain.retrievers.SQLDatabaseRetriever`, please follow guides on [data preparation section](docs/vector-sql.md#prepare-the-database) and [chain creation section](docs/vector-sql.md#create-the-sqldatabasechain) in docs/vector-sql.md

 ## How to run 🏃
 <a name="how-to-run"></a>